 During the advising session, the faculty will complete an "Advising Session Form" with input from the student.
 This meeting will cover the concerns and strategies for overcoming the issues.
 Faculty will require that the student meet program/course expectations to remedy the problem.
 Both should sign the form (an emailed form may be replied to or signed outside of the meeting session indicating the information is completed accurately).
-The student gets one copy and the other is placed in the student's file.
+The student gets one copy (by email or hard copy) and the other is placed in the student's file.
 No further action may be necessary.

 If concerns are not remedied and the course outcomes are not met, the student will fail the course.
 Failure of any course will prevent the student from continuing in the program if the course is a necessary prerequisite or pre/corequisite for a subsequent course.